Dasha Nekrasova: Religious beliefs

-Nekrasova is a self-described "Slovak Ruthenian Carpatho-Rusyn Greek" Eastern Catholic.
+Nekrasova is a self-described "Slovak-Ruthenian Greek" Eastern Catholic.
 She is a revert to Catholicism.
-She has been described as part of a conservative trend towards the Catholic church as an aesthetic reaction against contemporary social progressivism.
+She has been described as part of a conservative trend towards the Catholic Church as an aesthetic reaction against contemporary social progressivism.

 In a 2020 interview, Nekrasova stated:

 Catholicism is nice because it involves a whole body of work outside of the Bible—it's a very aesthetic, literary religion.
 My faith is just something that's improved the quality of my life, my thoughts, and my relationships [...]

 What's so great about faith is that it doesn't have to be grounded in rational thought.
 We are seeing a lot of people return to religion because everything feels so senseless and pointless, so why not be a Catholic?

 Nekrasova was highly critical of Pope Francis, referring to him as a "layperson", "heretic", and "antipope", and has discussed on her podcast the topic of sedevacantism, the belief that all popes since Pope Pius XII are invalid as a result of the Second Vatican Council.
 Nekrasova has said that "Francis is not the real Pope, we all know it ...
 You're not gonna get rid of the Freemasons.
 You're not gonna get rid of the Jews.
 They infiltrated the Church a long time ago."